blakeofwilliam/intro-to-real-js/README.md

 This might not look as easy as our `nodemon index.js`, but this is because any `npm` package that's installed as a dependency of your project that typically offers up a CLI – rather than being `required` in a JS file – is added to the `node_modules/.bin` directory.
 So, in order to use our project's local copy of `nodemon`, we need to reference it from `node_modules/.bin/nodemon`.

+Now, if you run `npm start` in your Terminal, it's just a shortcut for `nodemon index.js`!

 Phew...

 Now we're ready to test this thing out...